 2. Not investing enough in trade show PR

 This may seem obvious but you would be amazed at how many companies either fail to budget for their trade show PR costs or completely under-invest, little realizing that the costs have a way of adding up over time.
 Underfunding the PR for a trade show comes with the added risk of not having enough support before and at the event and therefore missing out on valuable media coverage.
+There is no fast-and-easy way to make a PR budget.
+If you have been to trade shows in the past, start by referencing those past expenses.
+Do keep in mind, however, that it’s possible you may have under-invested in the past, so those expenses may not be the most accurate measuring stick to use.
+Stil, it provides a good starting point.
+Here is a fairly high-level reference on budgeting for your international tech PR trade show plan:

 • Travel and lodging for any of your company PR support.